-- 1. The process shall be applicable to employees who, through personal/family, aptitude/ skills, and/or medical/stress reasons, find they can not perform their jobs at an appropriate level but may be able to adequately perform in another position. - 2.
+- 1. The process shall be applicable to employees who, through personal/family, aptitude/skills, and/or medical/stress reasons, find they can not perform their jobs at an appropriate level but may be able to adequately perform in another position. - 2.
 The employee must request the move.
 Any move will not result in a promotion. - 3.
 Each request for a lateral transfer/demotion shall be reviewed on a case by case basis. - 4.
-The process shall involve the employee, the union representative (or designate) and the District representative (or designate). - 5.
+The process shall involve the employee, the union representative (or designate) and the District representative (or designate).
+The District Representative must discuss the reason for transfer with the employee requesting the transfer prior to any transfer being approved. - 5.
 The process shall involve reviewing the situation to determine if the request has merit.
 If the request has merit the intention is to endeavour to place the employee in a more appropriate position. - 6.
 The intention of this letter is to establish a cooperative approach to look at employee lateral transfer/demotion requests, but the parties agree this letter is not a recognition by either party that their rights as they existed prior to this letter have been altered or restricted.
 The final decision to not move an employee rests with the District. - 7.
 Should the process be facilitated by another employee filling the exited position the parties agree to discuss, in good faith, such a shift.
 To solicit employees' interest in switching to the exited position the parties agree to look at a posting with conditions as may be appropriate to the situation. - 8.
 Subsequent to an employee being moved out of their position via this process, any consequential vacancies to be filled shall be filled via the normal procedures. - 9.
 The District and the Union agree to exhaust this cooperative process prior to resorting to other rights regarding a request for a lateral transfer/demotion. - 10.
 The parties agree this letter shall be for a trial period and expire with the current Collective Agreement.